Bat-Milku/Bat-Milku/README.md

 - 👋 Hi, I’m Bat Milku
-- 👀 I’m interested in redheads and c#
+- 👀 I’m interested in c#
 - 🌱 I’m currently learning how to use GitHub
-- 💞️ I’m looking to collaborate on(with) redheads
+- 💞️ I’m not looking to collaborate
-- 📫 How to reach me- only if you are a redhead Bat Milku#0420
+- 📫 How to reach me Bat Milku#0420